Beluga-T/Hand_Written_Letter_Recongnition/README.md

 ```
 ### CNN model

-To train the ANN model, use the following command in your terminal:
+To train the CNN model, use the following command in your terminal:

 ```bash
 python ./CNN_src/cnn_model.py